NXP/eb-hub-data/README.md

 ---

 ### Prequesities
-* For smooth process is recommended to have git latest repository repository cloned locally
+* For smooth process is recommended to have git latest repository cloned locally
 * Best is to functional Git env installed on your machine

 ---